 - Download Groups: iOS (opens in new tab)

 These days, Sync.Me puts more of an emphasis on caller ID and spam blocking features, but there's still enough contact management functionality in here to make it a worthwhile download if you're on the hunt for one of the best contact apps.
 One of the app's best contact features is its ability to add full screen photos to your contacts.
 That way you can more easily see who's calling you.
 The app also lets you merge and backup contacts, and background contact sync keeps images tied to your contacts' profile pictures from social media.
-(Those last three features are part of a premium subscription that costs $2.99 to $4.99 a month.)
+(Those last three features are part of a premium subscription that costs $9.99 per year, with other monthly pricing options available.)

 Really, though, this is the app to get if you're bothered by robocallers.
 Sync.Me boasts features like caller and text ID, spam blocking, reverse phone lookups and call recording.